 What will I have to do if phototherapy is prescribed for me?

-The dosage is determined by testing the response of a small area of non sun-exposed skin to a series of ultraviolet doses or by evaluating your skin type (fair, olive, dark, very dark).
+The dermatologist will determine the dosage by testing the response of a small area of non-sun-exposed skin to a series of ultraviolet doses, or by evaluating the individuals skin type (fair, olive, dark, very dark).
 A protocol is then developed and followed based on this assessment.

-Treatment is usually given three times per week (evenly spaced throughout the week) for 7 to 10 weeks.
-However, this may be adjusted after discussion with your dermatologist.
-Treatment is stopped when the extent and severity of the inflammation is reduced enough to enable local treatments to be applied effectively.
+Treatment usually occurs three times per week (evenly spaced throughout the week) for up to 10 weeks.
+However, this may be adjusted by the dermatologist.

-It is important to attend appointments regularly to achieve the best possible outcome.
-It usually takes 2 to 3 weeks before an improvement in your condition is seen.
+It is important individuals attend appointments regularly to achieve the best possible outcome.

 When is phototherapy not used?

-If you have a history of melanoma, the risk of ultraviolet therapy generally outweighs its benefit.
-If you have a history of other skin cancers, ultraviolet therapy should only be undertaken with caution and close monitoring.
+- Have a history of melanoma.
+For other types of skin cancer, UV therapy should only be undertaken with caution and close monitoring.

-Some people may not be able to tolerate the confined space within the light cabinet.
+- May not be able to tolerate being in the confined space within the phototherapy cabinet.

 What problems can occur with phototherapy?